inognet/inog/README.md

 # iNOG main website

-Repository for homepage of [Ireland's Network Operator Group](https://inog.net).
+Repository for the homepage of [Ireland's Network Operator Group](https://inog.net).

 Please use the supplied `devserver.sh` script in the directory to start a python server on port 8000 or if you prefer to use the one liner below (which doesn't